zuiko21/minimOS/hard/roñavid.md

 which are missing will come **direct from the counters** (would need to be *tristated*, though).

+On second thought... the control signals `/HS`, `/VS` and `/DE` **cannot** be *tristated* like the remaining bits of the high ROM, otherwise loss of sync will happen.
+Two workarounds are in mind:

+- Not using `/OE` on the high ROM, using a 4-bit tristate line driver (74HC244).
+The last bit must be multiplexed externally, but this is anyway needed for switching between *bitmap* and *colour* modes (see below).
+- Adding a **third ROM** just for control signals.
+As I own *plenty* of them, this is the preferred solution (makes wiring simpler, too).
+Despite having extra room in the high ROM, the lowermost bits will be generated from the counters because of *bandwidth* reasons.

 If we address each byte (8 pixels) of the VRAM as *positions*, the ROM addresses would need not just the 32256 bytes of the VRAM, but also the *retrace* time (when the blanking and sync pulses are generated).
 This will need **50400 *positions***, asking